 My lovely Skerry is a perfect dinghy, light, responsive and very safe.
 She is my boat of choice when the wind is between 4 and 10 knots.
 She is lots of fun, dry and beautiful.
 Once the wind goes above 10 knots she is harder to sail because she is so light.
 Windage makes it difficult to tack because there is not enough mass to carry the boat across the wind.
 Sand bags or water bottles help but I don't usually have extra weight.
 The Sprit sail is one of my favourite sail but it is not easy to reef while on the water.

 The SCAMP has proved itself to be an exceptionally safe boat even in heavier wind.
 With lots of buoyancy, extra ballast as water and weight in the centerboard, and an easily reefed sail it provides exceptional safety.
-One boat is being prepared for a solo journey down Tierra Del Fuego.
+One boat was sailed in Tierra Del Fuego.

 Even when someone is deliberately trying to tip her over, it is not so easy.
 Once over she floats high and recovers easily.
 Because of the high sides, Scamp sailors usually have rigged a stirrup to get back in in case of capsize, otherwise she is tricky to re-enter.